 “I live alone, and my physical health is worsening day by day.
-I do stone crushing and whatever labor work I find”, said Dala.
+I do stone crushing and whatever labor work I find,” says Dala.

-Unaware of the rights and benefits that people with disabilities are eligible for, Dala and his neighbours accepted life with little government support.
-However, after receiving disability awareness training through a CBM supported project, Dala and others in his village became aware of the rights and benefits people with disabilities are eligible for.
-Inspired to set up a committee to advocate for the rights for people with disabilities, Dala and others set up talks with local authorities about how people with disabilities can be better supported.
+Unaware of the rights and benefits available to people with disabilities, Dala and his neighbours accepted life with little government support.
+However, after receiving disability awareness training through a CBM supported project, Dala and others in his village became aware of the rights and benefits for people with disabilities.
+Inspired to set up a committee to advocate for the rights of people with disabilities, Dala and others set up talks with local authorities about how people with disabilities can be better supported.
 While the committee is still in its early stages, it provides an opportunity for people with disabilities to unite and fight for a common cause.